Mexico–Russia relations: Soviet Union

 In 1922, Russia became part of the Soviet Union.
 In August 1924, Mexico became the first country in the Americas to establish relations with the Soviet Union.
 In 1926, the Soviets appointed Alexandra Kollontai, the first female ambassador in the world, as their ambassador to Mexico.

 On 26 January 1930, the two nations severed diplomatic relations because of "ideological differences".
 Mexico then began to take actions in contrast to Soviet opinion.
 In 1936 the former Soviet politician Leon Trotsky and his wife, Natalia Sedova, moved to Mexico from Norway during their exile.
 Mexican President Lázaro Cárdenas welcomed Trotsky warmly and even arranged for a special train to bring him to Mexico City from the port of Tampico.
 In Mexico, Trotsky once lived at the home of painters Diego Rivera and Frida Kahlo.
 In August 1940, an NKVD agent, Ramón Mercader, assassinated Trotsky in his study.

 In 1939 during the Winter War, President Lázaro Cárdenas sent a message of solidarity to the Finnish people during their war with the Soviet Union.
 In May 1942, Mexico entered World War II by declaring war on the Axis powers and so became an ally of the Soviet Union.
 Diplomatic relations between the nations resumed in June 1943.
 In 1945 an airplane carrying the Soviet Ambassador in Mexico, Konstantin Umansky, crashed and killed the ambassador and other embassy officials.
 The loss of the Soviet ambassador caused a cooling in relations between both nations.

-In 1973, Mexican President Luis Echeverría became the first Mexican head-of-state and the first non-communist Latin; to visit the Soviet Union.
+In 1973, Mexican President Luis Echeverría became the first Mexican head-of-state and the first non-communist Latin-American leader to visit the Soviet Union.
 In 1978, during an official visit by Mexican President José López Portillo to the Soviet Union, Mexico, on the behalf of Latin America and the Soviet Union, signed the Treaty of Tlatelolco which prohibits "testing, use, manufacture, production or acquisition by any means whatsoever of any nuclear weapons" in Latin America and the Caribbean.

 Yuri Knorozov, a Soviet linguist, epigrapher and ethnographer, played an extremely important role in the decipherment of the Maya script, the writing system used by the pre-Columbian Maya civilization of Mesoamerica.
 Yuri was awarded the Order of the Aztec Eagle in 1994, the highest decoration awarded by Mexico to non-citizens, which was presented to him at a ceremony at the Mexican Embassy in Moscow.